Strengthening security and noise resistance in one-way quantum key distribution protocols through hypercube-based quantum walks: Noise Resistance Analysis

 which represents the probability that Alice and Bob obtain different outcomes when both measure in the $\mathcal{Z}$ basis~\cite{vlachou_qkd_quantum_walks}.
 Since \ac{qer} accounts for noise and potential eavesdropping, it is a key security metric in our \ac{qkd} protocol.
 In fact, a high \ac{qer} indicates excessive noise or an adversary's interference.
-As a consequence, if it surpasses a critical threshold (i.e., $11-12\%$ in BB84), error correction and privacy amplification become ineffective, making secure key extraction impossible.
-In our simulation, we use a depolarizing channel with a parameter $\lambda$ set to match the maximum noise tolerance observed in the BB84 protocol (i.e., when $P = 1$ and $t = 1$), corresponding to a noise threshold $Q \approx 0.11-0.12$.
+As a consequence, if it surpasses a critical threshold (i.e., $11\%$ in BB84), error correction and privacy amplification become ineffective, making secure key extraction impossible.
+In our simulation, we use a depolarizing channel with a parameter $\lambda$ set to match the maximum noise tolerance observed in the BB84 protocol (i.e., when $P = 1$ and $t = 1$), corresponding to $Q_{\text{dep}} \approx 0.116$ (Table~\ref{tab:qer_comparison}), consistent with BB84's $11\%$ \ac{qer} bound.
 For higher $P$ values, which correspond to a \ac{qw}-based evolution, the same $\lambda$ value is used to simulate the \ac{qkd} protocol, ensuring consistent evaluation across different topologies and parameter settings.
 The same approach is applied to the amplitude-phase damping noise model simulations, where the amplitude and phase damping parameters were selected based on the same reasoning.
-Let’s examine the results obtained for the hypercube-based and circle-based \ac{qkd} protocols under depolarizing and amplitude-phase damping noise.
+Let's examine the results obtained for the hypercube-based and circle-based \ac{qkd} protocols under depolarizing and amplitude-phase damping noise.
 The outcomes of the simulations under the two noise models are shown in Figure~\ref{fig:qer_comparison_dep_amp}.